There are 2 kinds of Elements in OneCode:

 On OneCode Cloud, only file explicitly flagged as output are push back to the storage.
 All Output Elements have at least the following attributes:

-: the default value (typically used when running your local code without parameter file).
+- value: the default value (typically used when running your local code without parameter file).

 Available output elements for OneCode projects: